 Internet connection options vary by Internet Service Provider and by region.
 Customers should consider some of the following factors before selecting an Internet package and Internet connection type: connection speed or bandwidth, cost, availability, reliability and convenience.
 In order to determine what Internet plan is right for you, we recommend you review the different types of Internet connections and connection speeds available on the market today.

 Understanding The Differences Between Internet Connections

-When determining which type of Internet connection is right for you or your family, it's important to understand the distinction between each connection.
+When determining which type of Internet speed and Internet connection is right for you or your family, it's important to understand the distinction between each connection.
 In today's age, there are numerous ways to connect laptops, desktops, mobile phones, gaming consoles, e-readers and tablets to the Internet.
 Some of the most widely used Internet connections are described below.

 Many cell phone and smartphone providers offer voice plans with Internet access.
 Mobile Internet connections provide good speeds and allow you to access the Internet.

 Hotspots are sites that offer Internet access over a wireless local area network (WLAN) by way of a router that then connects to an Internet service provider.
 Hotspots utilize Wi-Fi technology, which allows electronic devices to connect to the Internet or exchange data wirelessly through radio waves.
 Hotspots can be phone-based or free-standing, commercial or free to the public.

 Dial-up connections require users to link their phone line to a computer in order to access the Internet.
 This particular type of connection—also referred to as analog—does not permit users to make or receive phone calls through their home phone service while using the Internet.
 Now more outdated, a dial-up connection used to be among the most common Internet connection type.